MicrosoftDocs/security/operations/respond-incident.md

 - SecOps teams can then analyze and respond to threats.
 - Microsoft Sentinel provides support for multi-cloud environments and integrates with third-party apps and partners.

-For more information about the integration of Microsoft Defender with Microsoft Sentinel, see [Microsoft 365 Defender integration with Microsoft Sentinel](/azure/sentinel/microsoft-365-defender-sentinel-integration) .
+For more information about the integration of Microsoft Defender with Microsoft Sentinel, see [Microsoft 365 Defender integration with Microsoft Sentinel](/azure/sentinel/microsoft-365-defender-sentinel-integration).
 This [interactive guide](https://mslearn.cloudguides.com/guides/Investigate%20security%20incidents%20in%20a%20hybrid%20environment%20with%20Azure%20Sentinel) steps you through detecting and responding to modern attacks with Microsoft’s unified security information and event management (SIEM) and extended detection and response (XDR) capabilities.

 ## Incident response process

 The process of incident response to resolve an incident using Microsoft Sentinel and Microsoft 365 Defender is:

-1. Use Microsoft Sentinel portal to triage the potential incident.
+1. Use Microsoft Sentinel portal to triage the potential incident, which includes understanding the details of the incident and taking immediate actions.
 1. Move over to the Microsoft 365 Defender portal to begin your investigation.
 This includes:

    - Understanding the incident and its scope and reviewing asset timelines.